- GDP (PPP):

 A small South Pacific archipelago with a population of fewer than 200,000, Samoa was administered by New Zealand until independence in 1962.
 It is now a multiparty, unicameral parliamentary democracy dominated by the Human Rights Protection Party, which holds 47 of the 50 seats in parliament.
 Prime Minister Tuilaepa Aiono Sailele Malielegaoi, in office since 1998, was reelected in 2016.
-Two-thirds of the workforce is employed in fishing and agriculture, which produce 90 percent of exports, and the economy relies on emigrants’ remittances.
+Two-thirds of the workforce is employed in fishing and agriculture, which produce 90 percent of exports, and the economy relies heavily on emigrants’ remittances.
 The government is encouraging more offshore banking and foreign investment in manufacturing.
-Samoa will host the 2019 Pacific Games, which are expected to support economic growth through infrastructure investments and higher tourism receipts.
+Samoa hosted the 2019 Pacific Games, which supported economic growth through infrastructure investments and higher tourism receipts.

 Although property rights are recognized, Samoa lacks an efficient legal framework for their adequate protection and for the enforcement of contracts.
 Eighty percent of the land is communally held.
 The judiciary is independent but heavily influenced by the executive.
 Although corruption and bribery are criminalized and prosecuted and the laws appear to be applied impartially, official corruption is still a major cause of public discontent.

 The top individual income and corporate tax rates are 27 percent.
 Other taxes include value-added and excise taxes.
 The overall tax burden equals 25.5 percent of total domestic income.
 Government spending has amounted to 31.0 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.2 percent of GDP.
 Public debt is equivalent to 48.9 percent of GDP.